 Let's look at a photo of a hamburger from a fast food restaurant.
+You may want to have the students answer the below questions as a Think-Pair-Share

 - 1. Brainstorm and discuss with your partner or group what you infer from the photo below and answer the following questions: - a.
 What do you see when you look at this photo? - b.
 What evidence pops out at you? - c.
 What can you infer about how good a burger this would be?